repetitioestmaterstudiorum/semantic-image-search/README.md

 A super simple command line utility to embed PDF files as images with CLIP, store them in a vector store, and then find the most similar PDFs and pages of PDFs with an image as input.
 Supports adding all PDFs in a folder or just a single PDF at a time.

+## PoC Status

+This is a PoC only, to check how well RAG over PDFs containing images works when retrieving based on an image contained in those PDF files.

+Very much not for production.
+Could make sense in Node.js if using an image model API, otherwise, the Python logic should be its own async HTTP API.

 ## Setup

 - `cp env.example .env`, check the values